Piltdown man Skulduggery in the museum

-The main objective of the museum is to provide valuable educational resources for University of Melbourne students in the medical and related anatomical disciplines, while also acting as a dynamic study and teaching space.
-Although the museum is not normally open to the general public, tours of the museum are available for external health professionals and medical students.
+The museum provides valuable educational resources for University of Melbourne students in the medical and related anatomical disciplines, while also acting as a dynamic study and teaching space.
+Although the museum is not normally open to the public, tours of the museum are available for health professionals and medical students.

 Student information on using the museum for study and current research activities on the collection.